Redruth and Chasewater Railway

-The Redruth and Chasewater Railway was an early mineral railway line in Cornwall, England, UK.
+The Redruth and Chasewater Railway was an early mineral railway line in Cornwall, UK.
 It opened in 1825 and was built to convey the output from copper mines in the Gwennap area to wharves on Restronguet Creek (off the Fal Estuary) around Devoran, and to bring in coal to fuel mine engines; later it carried timber for pit props and also house coal.

 A little over 9 mi long, it was built to a narrow gauge and used horse traction at first, later using steam locomotives.
 Solely dependent on the economy of the mines it served, it prospered when they did, and when they declined, the railway declined too; it finally closed in 1915.
 It never carried passengers.

 Much of its route can still be traced, and part of it forms the course of the Redruth and Chasewater Railway Trail, an outdoor leisure facility.